 Having a strong COR, in unison with fresh creatives, gives your media budgets more power and reduces wastage.

 At Refuel4, our proprietary AI engine calculates COR for every campaign.
 It benchmarks actual creative volume against the optimal number based on our data and insights.
 This allows our platform users to know whether they need to increase their ad volume to maximize campaign performance.
-Check out this success story for more information.

 At the heart of it all, advertising creativity remains a key element in the success of ad campaigns.
 Data and technology aren’t meant to take over the process.
 Rather, they have the potential to make creatives smarter and perform better.